CHEMICAL HAZARDS COMMUNICATION Society (CHCS)

 Louise Witter

 Louise Witter, BSc (Hons), LL.B, is proudly steering the ship as the Chair of the Chemical Hazards Communication Society (CHCS) from bonnie Scotland.
-A seasoned consultant for her own business, CLP Ltd, where she has guided clients on all things, labelling, and safety data sheets for more than 20 years, Louise works with a range of industry organisations, including presenting at conferences across the world and regularly training for the Chemical Business Association.
+A seasoned consultant for her own business, CLP Ltd, where she has guided clients on labelling and safety data sheets for more than 20 years, Louise works with a range of industry organisations, including presenting at conferences across the world and regularly training for the Chemical Business Association.

 Louise's journey started with a marine and environmental biology degree from St Andrews University, followed by a law degree from Aberdeen University.
 Combining her studies and experience, Louise takes a unique approach to her consultancy work, starting at the beginning and getting to the root of what customers want to achieve, rather than delivering an out of the box solution.